OpenMS/pyopenms-docs/docs/source/index.rst

 Summary
 =======

-pyOpenMS is an open-source Python library for mass spectrometry, specifically for the analysis of proteomics and metabolomics data in Python. pyOpenMS implements a set of Python bindings to the OpenMS library for computational mass spectrometry and is available for Windows, Linux and OSX.
+pyOpenMS is an open-source Python library for :term:`mass spectrometry<Mass spectrometry>`, specifically for the analysis of proteomics and metabolomics data in Python. pyOpenMS implements a set of Python bindings to the OpenMS library for computational :term:`mass spectrometry<Mass spectrometry>` and is available for Windows, Linux and OSX.

 PyOpenMS provides functionality that is commonly used in computational mass spectrometry.
-The pyOpenMS package contains Python bindings for a large part of the `OpenMS <openms.de>`_ library for mass spectrometry based proteomics.
+The pyOpenMS package contains Python bindings for a large part of the `OpenMS <openms.de>`_ library for :term:`mass spectrometry<Mass spectrometry>` based proteomics.
 It thus provides facile access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.

 pyOpenMS facilitates the execution of common tasks in proteomics (and other mass spectrometric fields) such as